Getting to Wellington

 Whether they fly into Wellington, take the ferry or train or arrive by road, there are many ways for your clients to get to Wellington

 Use Wellington as your starting point north or south.
-Direct flights from Melbourne, Sydney, Gold Coast and Brisbane arrive at Wellington Airport via Air New Zealand, Qantas, Jetstar and Virgin Australia.
+Wellington has good trans-Tasman connectivity with direct flights from Melbourne, Sydney, Gold Coast and Brisbane arriving via Air New Zealand, Qantas and Jetstar.

-Once in New Zealand, Wellington is the hub for domestic air services and you're never more than an hours flight away from all the main centres.
-There's flights ever hour between Auckland and Wellington on Air New Zealand and Jetstar, around ten flights a day to Christchurch and around three flights a day to Queenstown.
+Once in New Zealand, Wellington is the hub for domestic air services and you're only an hour's flight away from Auckland and Christchurch international airports.
+There's flights every hour between Auckland and Wellington on Air New Zealand and Jetstar, around ten flights a day to Christchurch and around three flights a day to Queenstown.

 |From Auckland||1 hour|